ricsanfre/pi-cluster/documentation/longhorn.md

 # LongHorn

+K3s comes with a default [Local Path Provisioner](https://rancher.com/docs/k3s/latest/en/storage/) that allows creating a PersistentVolumeClaim backed by host-based storage.
+This means the volume is using storage on the host where the pod is located.
+If the POD need to be started on a different node it won`t be able to access the data.

+A distributed block storage is needed to handle this issue.
+With distributed block storage, the storage is decouple from the pods, and the PersistentVolumeClaim can be mounted to the pod regardless of where the pod is running

 [Longhorn](https://longhorn.io/) is a distributed block storage system for Kubernetes.
 Lightweight, reliable and easy-to-use can be used as an alternative to Rook/Cephs.
 It is opensource software initially developed by Rancher Labs supporting AMD64 and ARM64 architectures that can be easily integrated with K3S.